abc1199281/SW_InterviewPrep/Readme.md

-# My Engineer / Research Knowledge Guide
+# My Engineer / Research Knowledge domains notes
 ## Motivation
 As an engineer or researcher, there are limitless things to learn.